 Annual Gulf Winds Track Club Races

 - Billy Bowlegs 5K.
-Date: January 10, 2015.
+Date: January 14, 2017.
 Location: FSU/FAMU Engineering Building, Innovation Park.
 Bill Hillison and Larry Giunipero direct this well-run race to benefit the FSU Faculty and Friends Scholarship Fund.
 The race became a club race in 2002, but has been around since Leitch Wright and Larry first directed it in 1985.
-Since 1994, the program has awarded more than 144 scholarships for students, averaging about $500 per award.
+The race that year started and finished near Tully Gym and Mike Long Track.
+Since 1994, the scholarship program has awarded more than 144 scholarships for students, averaging about $500 per award.
 The course is virtually traffic free as it winds its way through Innovation Park.
 It climbs a couple of hills, but nice long downhills give runners a chance to start the year with a good 5K time.

 - Springtime 10K/5K/1M.
-Date: March 28, 2015.
+Date: April 1, 2017.
 Location: Monroe Street and Jefferson.
 This is GWTC’s downtown springtime event, and you should never miss it.
-Brian Corbin and Judy Alexander directed the parade of runners, adding their own touch to the race, with a 5K in 2008, and greatly increased participation.
-By 2013 there were more than 1870 finishers despite the construction around Cascade Park.
-Judy and Brian have moved on to Houston though and Sean and Mandy Hudson took over the race in 2014.
-They studied under Judy and Brian in 2013 to learn the ins and outs of the event, and it showed as they did a great job in 2014.
+Sean and Mandy Hudson took over the race in 2014.
+They studied under the previous directors Judy Alexander and Brian Corbin in 2013 to learn the ins and outs of the event, and it showed as they did a great job in 2014.
 The hills and the community feeling along the race course in Myers Park will assure that you have wonderful stories to tell about this race.
 Cascades Park is open and don't be surprised if it becomes a spot for post race fun in 2015.
 The race was first run in 1976 as a 4 mile race under the direction of Andy Burns, and became a 10K the very next year.
-Check out the race web page at http://www.springtime10k.com/.
+Check out the race web page athttp://www.springtime10k.com/.

 - Great Potluck Bash 4-Mile and Open Mike Social.
-Date: June 6, 2015.
+Date: June 2017.
 Location: Forestmeadows Tennis Facility.
 GWTC prides itself in supporting youth running, in part, through the Chenoweth Fund.
 This event, as much social as competitive, serves as a fund-raiser and opportunity to recognize the outstanding high school track-and-field and cross-country athletes in the area with scholarship awards.
 You cannot wear a watch during this prediction run and you can’t beat the low-country boil and pot luck dinner after the race.
-The off-road race was first held in 1998 and is under the direction of the Chenoweth Committee: Warren Emo, Myrna Hoover, Mary Register, Toma Wilkerson and David Yon.
+The off-road race was first held in 1998 and is under the direction of the Chenoweth Committee: Doug Bell, Myrna Hoover, Mary Register, Toma Wilkerson and David Yon.
 The trails of the Eleanor Klapps-Phipps park are beautiful and the perfect place to hold this race because in addition the beauty they offer, there are a lot of opportunities to change up a course.
-The Chenoweth Fund has now awarded more than $115,000 in scholarships to 199 receipiants on behalf of GWTC.
+The Chenoweth Fund has now awarded more than $121,000 in scholarships to 203 recipients on behalf of GWTC.

 - Prefontaine 5K.
-Date: September 19 or 26, 2015.
+Date: September 24, 2016.
 Location: Silver Lake Recreation Area.Prefontaine 5K.
 Like the runner this event is named for, the course is always off road and challenging.
-The course has travesed a number of different trails through the Apalachicola National Forest around the Silver Lake Recreation Area, but they all seem to find more sand than a runner might like.
+The course has traversed a number of different trails through the Apalachicola National Forest around the Silver Lake Recreation Area, but they all seem to find more sand than a runner might like.
 Dave Rogers birthed this event on September 25, 1976 not long after the legendary Steve Prefontaine died.
 Dave was known for his colorful race starts (shooting an apple off of Carmen's (his wife) head and one year adding a 20k/10K Midnight Moonlight Run through the forest, marking the trail with candles in bags of sand.
 Mike Eakin and Jeff Doghtery followed as directors.
 Jeff Nielsen, Race Director for the last 13 years, always brought his own mark to this race finding an extra log, a bit of sand or a "push up" contest to keep "smiles" on the runners' faces.
 The race has also became a favorite place for local high-school teams to celebrate cross country running.
 After Doug Bell was a big help to Jeff in 2013, Jeff turned the event over to Doug in 2014.
 The result was "terrific."
-With one race under his belt, something tells me that Doug will not only hold up this race's wonderful traditions, but he will take it to a new level.

 - Tallahassee 10 and 5 Mile Challenge.
 Date: December 5, 2015.
 Location: Hawks Rise Elementary School (use parking lot entance off of Meridian Road).
 Eric and Lisa Johnson closed out their two year tenure as race directors in 2014 as they prepared for the birth of their first child.
 Reid Vannoy debuted, with much help from wife Linda, as race director of this event in 2010.
 For safety reasons, he moved the location of the race from Killearn Lakes to Ox Bottom Manor.
 The start is at Hawks Rise Elementary School, but the new course certainly preserved the "Challenge" in the race with a few hills that will sap runners' stregnth.
 The 5-mile race gives runners not wanting to go 10 miles an option.
 Eric and Lisa took over the race when Reid was diagnosed with ALS, a disease that took Reid's life in May of 2013.
 Vicky and Ana Verano are taking over and already the sister are planning next year's race.
 The race began as a 20K in 1977 under the direction of Leitch Wright and became a 10-miler in 1988.

 - Tallahassee Ultra Distance Classic.
-Date: December 13, 2014.
+Date: December 12, 2015.
 Location: Wakulla Springs State Park.
 If plans move forward as currently scheduled, 2014 will be the year to say good bye to an old friend.
 Gary and Peg Griffin have brought their own special love of Ultra events to this Classic which includes both a 50K and a 50 Mile race.
 The First Family of Ultra Running (Gary has now run more than 100 ultras and Peg has attended almost as many) took over direction of the race in 2006 and have maintained a great experience for participants.
 Despite the threat of stormy weather the 2013 edition of the Ultra produced 80 finishers (66 in thr 50K and 14 in the 50M).
 After many years of a slightly longer than 2-mile loop, a new 10K loop course was used in 2012.
 The course leaves the beautiful grounds of Wakulla Springs State Park and includes a section along Highway 61, The Wakulla Springs Road.
 2013 saw the greatest number of finishers in the event's history with a total of 84.
-And 2014 will mark the end of an era as Gary and Peg turn the event over to Jeff and Jo Lina.
-Their plan is to move the event to the also beautiful grounds of the Apalachee Regional Park and use a smaller (just over 2 mile loop) again.
+And 2014 will mark the end of an era as Gary and Peg turn the event over to Nancy Stedman and Jay Silvanima.
 The duo has a lot of wonderful Ultra experience and no doubt they will produce a great event.
 The event was first run in 1980 and was directed by a committee of volunteers.
 Don’t let the distances scare you; this is a very doable event and a great experience!
 The web page with more detail is www.tallahasseeultra.com/.

 2013 was the 3rd edition of this Race as Herb Wills took sole possession of the title "Race Director."
 It is an outstanding venue and a great way to wrap up the year's racing effort.